dseichter/AWSManager/README.md

 # AWSManager

-Manage resources and services on AWS
+Manage resources and services on AWS.
+See current Freeware version of RunIfExists at [dseichter.de](https://www.dseichter.de/aws-manager/).

 ## Badges